Cyber AssessValydex™by iFeelTech

 Monthly reporting pack for leadership

-Turn technical test output into simple leadership visibility each month:
+Turn technical test output into straightforward leadership visibility each month:

 • current SPF, DKIM, and DMARC enforcement status by domain and subdomain,